Academic Calendar 2024-2025

 In cases of financial hardship after the period of WGU eligibility has expired, the taking up of full-time employment of a general nature may be considered provided that i) and ii) above are satisfied and completion is expected within one year of the time of transfer.

-The registration of a student who has transferred to part-time status will be reviewed after one year; if the student has failed to make substantial progress during the year, he/she may be required to return to full-time status or to withdraw from the program.
+The registration of a student who has transferred to part-time status will be reviewed after one year.
+If the student has failed to make substantial progress during the year, he/she may be required to return to full-time status or to withdraw from the program.

 Notes